PTC-Education/Onshape-Integration-Guides/Flask_Intro.md

     EID = ''

 For the `appkey` and `secretkey`, there are generally two ways to handle them securely in this case:
 - You may ask the users to enter their API keys every time they use your app.
 This can be achieved through creating a form in the HTML file of your `/login` page for example.
+None of these information should be stored after the webpage is closed.
 - If you are the only user of the app, or if this app is designed for the use of only one user, you can (or instruct others to) do the following:
     - Save the API keys as a `.py` file in the project folder of this app locally.
     - Add a function in your Flask code to automatically retrieve these API keys from the file.
     - Add this file to the `.gitignore` file if you are sharing your code with others.
 Such that your API keys and others' API keys don't get shared to the public, and all that is required from other users is to add their own API keys to the folder after cloning your project.
     - More details for the first two points can be found in the `API_Intro.md` [guide](https://github.com/PTC-Education/Onshape-Integration-Guides/blob/main/API_Intro.md) and the [Onshape-API-Snippets](https://github.com/PTC-Education/PTC-API-Playground/blob/main/Onshape_API_Snippets.ipynb).

-In this guide, we assume that the user will enter their API keys manually every time.
+In this guide, we assume that the user will enter their API keys manually every time (i.e., the first method described above).

 Assume that our main purpose of building this Flask app is to make REST API calls (more details on making API calls should be found in the `API_Intro.md` [guide](https://github.com/PTC-Education/Onshape-Integration-Guides/blob/main/API_Intro.md)), but through an integrated approach in the Onshape user interface.
 Then, we typically need to first build a `/login` page for the users to enter their API keys and the document's IDs, as required by most API calls, to log into the specified document with their credentials.